ALBtelecom: History

-Furthermore, the 1990s brought a new wind of positive changes in the country, which coincided with the installation of a new system and which was accompanied by gigantic changes in the field of telecommunications.

-On February 5, 1992, the Albanian Telecom was established as a separate enterprise.
-During the 15-year period, the fixed telephony company marked many investments in network improvement, and in the offering of new services.
-The public telephone service of prepaid cards was established during the first part of 1996, whereas in 1997, a more qualitative line of optical fibre cable was applied in the transmission of international traffic.
+The 1990s brought a new wave of changes in the field of telecommunications.
+On February 5, 1992, Albanian Telecom was established as a separate enterprise.
+During the 15-year period, the fixed-line telephone company also made investments in improving the network and providing new services.
+In the early 1996s, the public telephone service with a prepaid card was introduced.
+In 1997, the Fiber Optic cable was put into use, a more qualitative line for the transmission of international traffic.